-Two Simple Steps to Achieve Your Destiny
+Two Simple Steps to Achieve Your Goals

-What will you do today to shape your destiny?
+What will you do today to achieve your goals?
 Whether your goal is to run a marathon, lose weight, get a job promotion, or start your own business, what are you going to do today to move you towards that goal?
 What did you do yesterday to move you towards that goal?
 What is your plan for the rest of the week, month, and year to move you towards that goal?

 If you read any motivational book, most of them have the same underlying theme.
 We need to take an active role in our lives.
 We can’t just sit back and wait for what we want, we need to go out there and get it.
 In fact, three of the most popular inspirational quotes are: